Citizen AI with Power Platform

 Azure pricing: First-party infrastructure as a service (IaaS) and platform as a service (PaaS) services on Azure use a consumption-based pricing model.
 They don't require a license or subscription fee.
 In general, use the Azure pricing calculator to estimate costs.
 For other considerations, see Cost optimization in the Well-Architected Framework.

-Power Platform pricing: Power Apps, Power Automate and Power BI are SaaS applications and have their own pricing models, including per app plan and per user.
+Power Platform pricing: Power Apps, Power Automate and Power BI are software as a service (SaaS) applications and have their own pricing models, including per app plan and per user.

 Deploy this scenario